benarnav/arrivals-board/README.md

     - neopixel.mpy
     - adafruit_ticks.mpy

 2. If you are setting this up in Washington, DC, [sign up](https://developer.wmata.com) for a developer account and get an API key.
 If you are setting this up for NYC, no API key is necessary.
-For BART, follow [sf-BART/README.md](sf-BART/README.md) instead of steps 3 and 4: the board reads BART's API directly.
+For BART, follow [sf-BART/README.md](sf-BART/README.md).
-3. Create an API key for your `Flask` app, it can be anything, it just has to match when making requests.
-4. Sign up for a an account on pythonanywhere.com and [follow these instructions](https://help.pythonanywhere.com/pages/Flask/) to deploy the `Flask` [app in the repo](https://github.com/benarnav/arrivals-board/blob/main/transit_api.py) (the file called `transit_api.py`).
-Make sure to fill in your API keys in the `envar_template.py` and then rename it to `envar.py` before uploading it to pythonanywhere.
-Finally, upload `station_dict.py` to the same directory as `transit_api.py` and `envar.py` on pythonanywhere.com.
-5. Copy the `fonts` folder to the root directory on the Matrixportal.
+3. Copy the `fonts` folder to the root directory on the Matrixportal.
-6. Copy the `img` folder for your selected transit system to the root directory.
+4. Copy the `img` folder for your selected transit system to the root directory.
-7. Download and fill out the fields in `secrets_template.py` according to the inline instructions.
+5. Download and fill out the fields in `secrets_template.py` for your city according to the inline instructions.
+NYC needs the GTFS stop ids of your station with their `N`/`S` suffix (from `stops.txt` in the [MTA GTFS zip](http://web.mta.info/developers/data/nyct/subway/google_transit.zip)) and the lines to show; DC needs the station codes from the WMATA developer portal.
-8. Rename `secrets_template.py` to `secrets.py` and copy it to the root directory.
+6. Rename `secrets_template.py` to `secrets.py` and copy it to the root directory.
-9. Copy the `code.py` to the root directory.
+7. Copy the city's `code.py` and its data module (`nyc-MTA/mta.py` or `washdc-WMATA/wmata.py`) to the root directory, together with the shared decoder [common/gtfsrt.py](common/gtfsrt.py).
+DC needs CircuitPython 10 or newer: its certificate bundle includes the root `api.wmata.com` chains to, which 9.2 lacked.
-10. It is best practice to use a serial monitor (Ex. from the Arduino IDE) to ensure the code is running correctly before attaching the LED Matrix display as computer supplied USB-C power is often not enough to power the board and display.
+8. It is best practice to use a serial monitor (Ex. from the Arduino IDE) to ensure the code is running correctly before attaching the LED Matrix display as computer supplied USB-C power is often not enough to power the board and display.
 This can make it appear that the code is failing when the issue may actually be insufficient power.
-11. Enjoy not waiting on the platform.
+9. Enjoy not waiting on the platform.

 ## Features